Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 He next moved on to London and there entered the Middle Temple studying Law.
 This he did more to appease his father who felt he was wasting his talents on academic subjects and needed a working trade so to speak.
 Four years later in 1882, James was called to the bar but never took up the practice.
 Instead he chose to continue his preference for Philosophy and Anthropology.
 He returned to Cambridge and embarked on a sustained program of research and writing, starting first with a translation and commentary on Paesanias, a Greek travel writer of the second century.
 A work he finally finished with six volumes in 1898.

-One method used in his research was to send out questionnaires to all Missionaries, Doctors and Administrators throughout the empire.
+It was at Cambridge that James met and developed a friendship with the Scottish biblical scholar William Robertson Smith, who later became editor of the ninth edition of the Encyclopaedia Britannica.
+It was one of Smith’s works called Lectures on the Religion of the Semites (1889) that inspired James to consider applying comparative ethnographic methods to the study of ancient religions.
+One of the methods James used in his research was to send out questionnaires to all Missionaries, Doctors and Administrators throughout the empire.
 He requested information on the customs, habits and beliefs of all local inhabitants, a mammoth undertaking in those years.
-His comparative study of the incoming information lead to his first book: Totemism (Adam and Charles Black, Edinburgh, 1887.).
+His comparative study of the incoming information lead to his first book: Totemism (Adam and Charles Black, Edinburgh, 1887).

 James spent the next six years traveling extensively in Europe preparing to resume his work on Pausanias.
 Starting in Greece he visited such places as, Athens, Sparta, Corinth, Ithome, Olympia, Helicon, Thebes, Aegion and Delphi before returning to Cambridge.
-Back in Cambridge he met and married Lilly Grove in 1896.
-Lilly was a French widow with two growing daughters; they all lived together in Cambridge, although James complained about the noise levels.
-Lilly was a devoted wife and a French authority on the ethnology of the dance, she did much to promote his work in France, Germany and Italy, where later he became widely known.
+Back in Cambridge he met and married Elisabeth Johanna de Boys (nicknamed Lilly) on the 22nd April 1896.
+Lilly was a daughter of Sigismund Adelsdorfer, a French merchant, and widow of Charles Baylee Grove, a master mariner with whom she had two children.
+James, Lilly and her two growing daughters all lived together in Cambridge, although James constantly complained about the noise her daughter’s made.
+Lilly however was a devoted wife and a French authority on the ethnology of the dance, she did much to promote his work in France, Germany and Italy, where later he became widely known.

-In 1904 James studies Hebrew under the tutelage of Robert H. Kennett, then in 1910 he accepts a position as Professor of Social Anthropology at the University of Liverpool.
-James never liked Liverpool and soon became disgruntled, he disliked the noise and bustle of the large industrial city and longed for the tranquility, peace and quiet of tended parks and gardens in Cambridge.
+In 1904 James studied Hebrew under the tutelage of Robert H. Kennett, then in 1908 was elected to the first Chair of Social Anthropology in Britain and based at the University of Liverpool.
+James however never liked Liverpool and soon became disgruntled.
+He disliked the noise and bustle of the large industrial city and longed for the tranquility, peace and quiet of the tended parks and gardens in Cambridge.
 He returned to Cambridge a year later and continued his research and writings.
 In 1914 at the start of the Great World War, James was knighted and became known as “Sir James”.

 Sir James and Lady Frazer spend the war years sequester in a small flat in the Middle Temple, London to which Sir James’s nominal membership of the bar entitled him.
 Lady Frazer devoted herself to guarding his peace, encouraging him to write and continue his researches.
 During the post war years they traveled much of the continent together pursuing his research.
 Then in 1930 while giving a speech at the annual dinner of the Royal Literary Fund, Sir James was suddenly struck down with blindness as his eyes filled with blood.

 Despite this handicap, Sir James simply engaged secretaries and amanuenses to write his dictation and continued on with his work.
-He maintained his unstinting out put until he died in May 1941.
+He maintained his unstinting out put until he died of natural causes on the 7th May 1941 at Fen Causeway in Cambridge.
 Just a few hours later his devoted wife Lilly followed him from this world.
 They were buried together side-by-side in St Giles’s Cemetery, Cambridge.

 Final resting place of James Frazer and his wife Lilly